evilC/TapHoldManager/README.md

 If I double-tapped and held on the second tap, then on press the function would be fired once with `IsHold` as true, taps would as `2` and state as `1`.
 When the key is released, the same but `state` would be `0`

 ## Logic Flowchart
+(Note that the firing of the function on key release during a hold is omitted from this diagram for brevity)
 ![flowchart](Flowchart.png)

 ## Example Timelines